ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Logger/Index.rst

 An early return in the :php:`log` method prevents unneeded computation work to be done.
 So you are safe to call :php:`$logger->debug()` frequently without slowing down your code a lot.
 The Logger will know by its configuration, what it most explicit severity level is.

-As next step, all registered :ref:`Processors <Typo3ApiOverview-Logging-Processors>` will be notified, which can modify the log entries or add additional information.
+As next step, all registered :ref:`Processors <Typo3ApiOverview-Logging-Processors>` will be notified, which can modify the log records or add additional information.

-The Logger then forwards the log entry to all of its configured :ref:`Writers <Typo3ApiOverview-Logging-Writers>`, which will then persist the log entry.
+The Logger then forwards the log records to all of its configured :ref:`Writers <Typo3ApiOverview-Logging-Writers>`, which will then persist the log record.

 Shorthand methods
 -----------------